puzpuzpuz/cls-rtracer/README.md

 ## Advanced features

+If you need something different from the default UUID v1 for id generation, you should use the `requestIdFactory` function available in the middleware/plugin config.
+Note that this function allows storing any object as the id, not only primitive values or strings.

 In certain situations you may want to have an id available outside of the request handler scope, say, in a code that acts as a background job.
 In this case you may use the `runWithId()` function:

 ```js